 Aztec Sun God

-With a marine base love and apssion for sunflowers tired to capture the combination of each color's beauty.
-Also, raised beutterflies and wanted to let one loose on this piece!
+With a marine base love and a passion for sunflowers, I tried to capture the combination of each color's beauty.
+Also, raised butterflies and wanted to let one loose on this piece!

 Zombie Captain America

 Inspired by Marvel's What IF's series where our fallen hero is zombified

 Painted with acrylic and gouache paints.
 Alcohol markers and fine liners were used for details.
 Flowers portrayed include: marigolds, poppies, sunflowers, and daisies

 This calavera is battery-operated!
 Turn it on and see the glow of the "stars".
 When you gaze at my calavera, I hope you enjoy the glitter, shades of blue, and whimsy. *Don't forget to turn it off, thank you*

 This skull is in commemoration of Ramses from Nacho Libre.
 In addition to Ramses, there is another calavera, which is Nacho Libre, so these will work well displayed together.

 I just wanted to create something inspired by the death of the dead

 Most of the skull is dominated by dark colors (purple and black).
 However, the bright yellow seeps through the openings (eyes and mouth).
 The pink love mark is changing the skull that has only ever known the darkness, Just like how our Mexican "machista" way of thinking is changing to be more accepting.

 The love you hold never fades not even in the afterlife.